Connect with us

 Are nonhuman animals in a constant state of defiance?
 I’d answer, undoubtedly, that the answer is yes.

-Even when hung upside down on conveyor hangars, chickens furiously flap their wings and bite, scratch, peck and defecate on line workers at every stage of the leading to their deaths.
+Even when hung upside down on conveyor hangars, chickens furiously flap their wings and bite, scratch, peck and defecate on line workers at every stage of the process leading to their deaths.

 Until the end, hooked tuna resist, gasping and writhing fiercely on ships’ decks.
 Hooks, nets and snares would not be necessary if fish allowed themselves to be passively harvested.